-Mezieres method in London.
 Mézières or Global Postural Re-education uses a combination of specific stretching postures, breath work and hands on therapy.
-At Wellthy Clinic we offer Mezieres postural rehabilitation and offer a 15min free consultation to answer any questions you may have.
-In our below blog we discuss the aims, narrative and what mézières therapy involves.
+Eleonora Sansoni offers Mezieres postural rehabilitation sessions.
+She is an Osteopath, Cranial Osteopath, Nutritionist, Meziérès and Pilates Instructor.
+In our below blog we discuss the aims, narrative and what is involved.

 The mézières method of postural re-education was developed by French physiotherapist Francoise Mezieres in 1947.
 Francoise realised that the muscles acting on the whole back worked as a single unit.
 If there was increased tension in one part this would cause an unbalance, dysfunction and pain in another.
 The aim of this technique is to lengthen and soften the muscular chains to restore balance with the function of the whole body.
 Francoise suggested if the structure was not balanced, the function would be disturbed as a consequence.
 This technique uses a combination of specific stretching postures, breath work and hands on therapy.
-Mézières aims to achieve a postural change through the work on the muscular chain balance.
-Also studies have shown the technique help reduce lower back pain, headaches and sciatica.
+The aim is to achieve a postural change through the work on the muscular chain balance.
+Also studies have shown the technique help reduce osteopath for lower back pain, osteopath for headaches and osteopath for sciatica.

 Mezieres Method London